 Terence Cheng is Senior Lecturer at the School of Economics, University of Adelaide.
 He is a health economist whose current research interests are in the areas of health care insurance, medical labour market, the economics of ageing, and applied microeconometrics.

-Terence has published in economics and multidisciplinary peer-reviewed journals including the Economic Journal, Journal of Health Economics, Health Economics, and Social Science and Medicine.
+Terence has published in both general and field journals in economics including the Economic Journal, Journal of Health Economics, Health Economics, Canadian Journal of Economics, and multidisciplinary journals such as Social Science and Medicine and Health Policy.
 His research has been featured in Australian and international media.
 He has also worked on consultancy and commission research by international organisation and governmental clients such as the World Bank, the Department of Health and Human Services (Victoria, Australia), and Health Workforce Australia.

 Click here for CV (pdf format).